 “Machine translation uses technology to ‘average’ all versions of past translations, he says.
 “Human speaking has some human touch.
 Maybe neural network projects will help make machine translation more human and natural as translation technologies more precisely extract the sense of speech or text, but I don’t think it will happen that fast.”

 At the moment, the best results machine translation technology can produce is the best statistically proven version of previous translations.
 This will help companies formulate scripts they want translating, but it won’t replace the need for human intervention.

 The future roles of linguists

-Let’s take a look at the facts: Translation is a global commodity and as more companies expand into global markets through the internet, the demand for translations increase.
+Let’s take a look at the facts: Translation is a global commodity, and as more companies expand into global markets through the Internet, the demand for translations increases.

 Furthermore, translations are not only limited to international corporations with a global reach or a physical presence in overseas markets.

 As a result, companies will want affordable translations fast.
-Because machine translation software significantly reduces the processing time to carry out a translation, language translation agencies will be able to provide a service that meets customer demand.
+Because machine translation software significantly reduces the processing time to carry out a translation, a language translation agency will be able to provide a service that meets customer demand.

 Without translations, global business would falter.
 The language translation industry has no option other than to embrace translation technology.
 But it must also evolve to create jobs for multi-skilled employees.

 Marketing will be the sector that expands the most within the translation services community.
 We’ve previously mentioned post-editing.
 Copywriting and online content will continue to grow as well, and it is often the case that blog content is not always relevant across cultures.
 Therefore, new content will be required for the target company.